Otago Nuggets: Team history

 In April 2019, Basketball Otago were granted approval to make an NBL bid for the 2020 season.
 The Nuggets were granted provisional entry back into the NBL in July 2019, but the following month, their formal entry was deferred to the 2021 season, with both the league and the organisation feeling an additional 12 months would help the team to better lay the foundations needed for success.
 However, in May 2020, the Nuggets formally returned to the league in a 2020 competition that was revised and modified due to the COVID-19 pandemic.

 The Nuggets had a successful return to the NBL in 2020 as they finished the regular season in first place with a 9–5 record behind Coach of the Year winner Brent Matehaere.
 They went on to reach their first ever NBL final behind the likes of Jordan Hunt, Jarrod Kenny and Jordan Ngatai, where they defeated the Manawatu Jets 79–77 to win their maiden NBL championship.

 In November 2021, the Nuggets were purchased by Sports Entertainment Network New Zealand (SENZ), a subsidiary of Australia's Sports Entertainment Group (SEG).

 In 2022, the Nuggets finished the regular season in third place with a 10–8 record and went on to reach the NBL final behind the likes of Tray Boyd III, Keith Williams, Todd Withers and Sam Timmins.
 In the final, they won their second championship in three years with an 81–73 victory over the Auckland Tuatara.

+On 6 June 2025, it was announced that SEG would transfer ownership of the team to a collective of local Dunedin community supporters on 31 July 2025.